 Optical profilometers are increasingly replacing tactile measuring systems.
-It can be assumed that in the near future, 2D parameters will only endure where their informative value is sufficient.
-3D characterization of the surface with the aid of optical surface measurement technology not only offers better visualization of measurement data, but also permits more extensive evaluation options for a deeper analysis and feedback on the production process.
+Eventually in the near future, 2D parameters will only endure where their informative value is sufficient.
+A comprehensive and full 3D characterization of the entire sample surface e.g. by using optical surface metrology like TopMap whitelight intefereometers offers an intuitive visualization of measurement data while permiting extensive evaluation options for a deeper analysis and feedback on the production process.
 Sign up and read in the full paper about surface roughness and how to measure surfaces faster and more efficient.

 If the surface has randomly distributed features, the result for the roughness parameter is strongly influenced by the measuring position.
 In many cases, profile-based surface description is insufficient to provide information about functional behavior of the surface.
 Profile based surface characterization allows only limited information about the cause of poor functionality and so includes limited information for quality control purposes.